 1 tsp cream of tartar

 Preheat the oven to 350 degrees.
 Coat the baking sheet lightly with cooking spray.
-Roll dough to 1/4 inch thick on a slightly floured surface.
+Roll dough to 1/4 inch thick on a lightly floured surface.
 Cut cookies into whatever shapes you desire.

-Place them on cookie sheet and bake for 7-8 minutes or until the edges are light golden brown.
+Place them on a baking sheet and bake for 7-8 minutes or until the edges are light golden brown.

 I can’t tell you how much fun they had and how much I enjoyed watching them.
 Both my kids said they were the best cookies ever.
-I must admit they were pretty tasty, messy, but tasty.
+I must admit they were pretty tasty.